| CHAPTER D20 FAITH, WORKS, AND SALVATION |

 and that works of the law don’t

 justify our Part B walk, as proved by Abe and David.
-But didn’t Ep 2:10 say
+But didn’t Ep 2:10 say we’re born again in order to keep the law?
+No,

-order to do good works.
-In other words, we’re beginning to see that God
+it said we’re born again in order to do good works.
+In other words,

-differentiates between good works and works of the law.
-But even though the context in Romans was works of the law, there were times when
+we’re beginning to see that God differentiates between good works and works of the law.
+But even though the

-it used the word “works” alone without adding “of the law.”
-Could that mean
+there were times when it used the word “works” alone without adding “of the

-Abraham and David were not justified by either works or works of the law during their Part B
+or works of the law during their Part

+walk?
 And are they correct when they say the only thing the Part B works do is

 determine how many rewards we’ll be showered with at Judgment?
-No, because the
+No, because the context

-context of Ep 2 is Part A – it doesn’t specifically define Part B works.
-And
+of Ep 2 is Part A – it doesn’t specifically define

-the context of Romans is works of the law
+Part B works.
+And the context of Romans is works

-in both Part A and Part B because nothing that is of the law ever did anybody any good in either Part A or Part B.
+of the law in both Part A and Part B because nothing that is of the law ever did anybody any good in

-But Romans is not worded plainly enough to really nail this down by itself.
-So
+either Part A or Part B. But Romans is not worded plainly enough to really nail

-agree with what I’m saying.
+the next two sections agree with what I’m saying.

 JAMES 2:1: